stamat/poops/README.md

 - `justMinified` - whether you want to have a minified file as output only.
 Removes the non-minified file from the output.
 Useful for production builds.
 Default is `false`
 - `format` - the output format, can be `iife` or `esm` or `cjs` - this is a direct esbuild option
 - `target` - the target for the output, can be `es2018` or `es2019` or `es2020` or `esnext` for instance - this is a direct esbuild option
+- `jsx` - the JSX transform mode, can be `transform` (default) or `automatic`.
+Use `automatic` for React 17+ JSX runtime which doesn't require importing React in every file - this is a direct esbuild option

 `scripts` property can accept an array of script configurations or just a single script configuration.
 If you want to bundle multiple scripts, just add them to the `scripts` array: